canonical/ubuntu.com/templates/kubernetes/docs/operations.md

 Ingress allows access from the Internet to containers running web services inside the cluster.

-First allow the Internet access to the kubernetes-worker charm with with the following Juju command:
+First allow the Internet access to the kubernetes-worker charm with the following Juju command:

 ```